Mexican National Lightweight Championship

-Eléctrico is the current Mexican National Lightweight Champion, having defeated Pequeño Nitro in a tournament final on August 13, 2013.
-He is the 49th overall champion and the 39th person to hold the title.
+Rayo Metálico is the current champion in his first reign.
+He won the title by defeating Futuro at CMLL Noche de Campeones on September 27, 2024, in Mexico City, Mexico.
+He is the 52nd overall champion and the 42nd person to hold the title.
 Rodolfo Ruiz and Taro are tied for the most reigns as champion, with three in total; Mishima Ota has the shortest reign, at 1 day.
 Black Shadow holds the record for the longest individual reign, at over 1,901 days, while Juan Diaz held the championship 1,979 days divided over two reigns.

 Championship tournaments

 2008 Mexican National Lightweight Tournament

 In 2008 the Mexican National Lightweight Championship was reintroduced after being vacant since 2005.
 CMLL held two Torneo cibernetico elimination matches, one on September 9 and one on September 16 to determine the finalists.
 Pierrothito won the first torneo cibernetico by eliminating Pequeño Olimpico in the end.
 Mascarita Dorada won the second torneo cibernetico, eliminating Pequeño Black Warrior in the last fall.
-On September 23, 2009 Pierrothito defeated Mascarita Dorada to win the championship, becoming the first Mini-Estrella to win the Mexican National Lightweight Championship.
+On September 23, 2009, Pierrothito defeated Mascarita Dorada to win the championship, becoming the first Mini-Estrella to win the Mexican National Lightweight Championship.